jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 1.16 was released on March 2018.
+**Latest release:** Flowblade Movie Editor 2.0 was released on february 2019.

+**Next release:** Flowblade Movie Editor 2.2 is planned for release in June 2019.

 # Installing Flowblade